mongodb/docs/source/reference/commands.rst

       this :program:`mongod` process.
 If not provided, clients should assume a max size of "4 * 1024 * 1024."

+   .. data:: isMaster.localTime

+      .. versionadded:: 2.1.1

+      Returns the local server time for the current system.

 .. dbcommand:: ping

    The :dbcommand:`ping` command is a no-op used to test whether a